-

 The file-based catalog specification is a low-level representation of a catalog.
 While it can be maintained directly in its low-level form, catalog maintainers can build interesting extensions on top that can be used by their own custom tooling to make any number of mutations.

-For example, a tool could translate a high-level API, such as (mode=semver), down to the low-level, file-based catalog format for upgrade edges.
+For example, a tool could translate a high-level API, such as (mode=semver), down to the low-level, file-based catalog format for upgrade paths.
 Or a catalog maintainer might need to customize all of the bundle metadata by adding a new property to bundles that meet a certain criteria.

 While this extensibility allows for additional official tooling to be developed on top of the low-level APIs for future OKD releases, the major benefit is that catalog maintainers have this capability as well.